-D. Primary Management Officials and Key Employees; Background Investigation; Report.
+D. Primary Management Officials and Key Employees: Background Investigation: Report.

 - 1. The Commission shall conduct, or cause to be conducted by an investigator appointed by it, a background investigation for each primary management official and key employee.
 In conducting a background investigation, the Commission or its agent shall promise to keep confidential the identity of each person interviewed in the course of the investigation.
 The Commission or its investigator shall, at a minimum: - a.
 Verify all information on the application; - b.
-To the extent deemed necessary, interview or obtain references from current and prior employers and immediate supervisors for the preceding five (5) years; - c.
-To the extent deemed necessary, interview any or all personal references; - d.
+To the extent deemed necessary, interview or obtain references from current and prior employers and immediate supervisors for the preceding five (5) years. - c.
+To the extent deemed necessary, interview any or all personal references. - d.
 Obtain a criminal history record; and - e.
 Interview the applicant. - 2.
-The investigator shall make a written report of the investigation to the Commission, including therein the steps taken in conducting the investigation, the names, addresses and relationship to the applicant of any persons interviewed, the information obtained from each person interviewed regarding the Applicant's reputation, habits and associations, the apparent candidness (or lack thereof) of the persons interviewed, and any other information garnered or learned about the Applicant and the source of the information, and shall particularly identify all potential problem areas and sources of the information.
+The investigator shall make a written report of the investigation to the Commission, including therein the steps taken in conducting the investigation, the names, addresses and relationship to the applicant of any persons interviewed, the information obtained from each person interviewed regarding the applicant's reputation, habits and associations, the apparent candidness (or lack thereof) of the persons interviewed, about the applicant and the source of the information, and shall particularly identify all potential problem areas and sources of the information.